I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 In some cases, it comes down to substituting common words for unique ones.
 Instead of saying “Get your discount,” for instance, you could say, “Snag your discount” or “Seize your discount.”
 See what I mean?

 Now, it’s inspiration time.
-Let’s look at some of the most effective and clickable newsletter subject lines I’ve ever seen.
+Let’s look at some of the most effective and clickable newsletter subject lines we’ve ever seen.
 Don’t copy them, but feel free to emulate their approach.
 Remember, you have to be original.

 This one is pretty much perfect.
-It reeks of urgency and scarcity, which, as I mentioned above, are almost guaranteed to get people to click.
+It reeks of urgency and scarcity, which, as we mentioned above, are almost guaranteed to get people to click.
 Plus, it inspires curiosity because the reader doesn’t know what “this” is until he or she opens the email.
 Genius.

 Notice that the email subject line is only eight words long, yet it manages to hit the scarcity pain point twice.
 First, you only have the weekend to get it (urgency), and second, you’d better hurry because it might be gone soon (scarcity).